zhangrui231/learcs.site/docs/curriculum-resource/cs61a/ch/25-object-oriented-programming.md

 The attributes of an object include all of its instance attributes, along with all of the attributes (including methods) defined in its class.
 Methods are attributes of the class that require special handling.

 **Methods and functions.** When a method is invoked on an object, that object is implicitly passed as the first argument to the method.
-That is, the object that is the value of the <expression> to the left of the dot is passed automatically as the first argument to the method named on the right side of the dot expression.
+That is, the object that is the value of the &lt;expression&gt; to the left of the dot is passed automatically as the first argument to the method named on the right side of the dot expression.
 As a result, the object is bound to the parameter self.

 To achieve automatic self binding, Python distinguishes between _functions_, which we have been creating since the beginning of the text, and _bound methods_, which couple together a function and the object on which that method will be invoked.
 A bound method value is already associated with its first argument, the instance on which it was invoked, which will be named self when the method is called.